takiwaki/Blastwave/HYD2D/README.md

 The output is saved in `output/`.
 ### 2D plots and animation.

-If you need 2D snapshots.
+If you need 2D snapshots, use the following command.
+Using `output/rtp*.dat` (Radial and Theta Pofile), image files are made and save as `figures/*.png` (e.g., `dnt00050.png`).

+    gnuplot rttpro.plt
+    ls figures/
+    display dnt00050.png

+All snapshots are made by the following command.

     make 2Dsnaps

-Using `output/vor*.dat`, image files are made and save as `figures/vor*.png`.
 To make movie from the files.
 Type as follows.

     make movies

-The movie files in saved in `movie/anivor`.
+The movie files in saved in `movies/`.
+You can see the movie with the following command.

+    ls movies/
+    mplayor movies/ani???.mp4

 ### Do all of them
 To do all in one command, you just type `make` or `make all`.